-To ensure that
+To ensure that:

-- The school has effective safeguarding policies and procedures including a Child Protection Policy, a staff Code of Conduct, a Good Behaviour Policy and a response to children who go missing from education; - HSCB is informed annually about the discharge of duties via the safeguarding audit; - Recruitment, selection and induction follows safer recruitment practice including all appropriate checks; - Allegations against staff are dealt with by the Headteacher and allegations against the Headteacher are dealt with by the Chair of Governors; - A member of the Senior Leadership Team is appointed as Designated Safeguarding Lead (DSL) and has this recorded in their job description; - Staff have been trained appropriately and this is updated in line with guidance; - Any safeguarding deficiencies or weaknesses are remedied without delay; - A nominated governor for safeguarding is identified. - Follow the procedures set out by the HSCB and take account of the guidance issued by the DfE;
+- The school has effective safeguarding policies and procedures including a Child Protection Policy, a Staff Code of Conduct, a Good Behaviour Policy and a response to children who go missing from education. - Ensure HSCP is informed in line with local requirements about the discharge of duties via the annual safeguarding audit. - Recruitment, selection and induction follows safer recruitment practice including all appropriate checks. - Allegations against staff are dealt with by the Headteacher.
+Allegations against the Headteacher are dealt with by the Chair of Governors. - A member of the Senior Leadership Team is appointed as Designated Safeguarding Lead (DSL) and has this recorded in their job description. - Staff have been trained appropriately and this is updated in line with guidance. - Any safeguarding deficiencies or weaknesses are remedied without delay. - A nominated governor for safeguarding is identified.

+DSL Responsibilities

-DSL responsibilities (to be read in conjunction with DSL role description in Keeping Children Safe in Education 2018)
+to be read in conjunction with DSL role description in Keeping Children Safe in Education 2020

-In this school, the DSL is Aly Potts (Assistant Headteacher)
+In this school, the DSL (1) is Sara Brooker (Isolation and Safeguarding Lead) and DSL (2) Aly Potts (Assistant Headteacher) is the appointed member of SLT.